Kiddy204/holbertonschool-zero_day/README.md

     The prototypes of all your functions should be included in your header file called crypto/hblk_crypto.h All your header files should be include guarded

+More Info
+Dependencies

+For this project, you will need to Install the OpenSSL library (if not already installed).